 Arealer Foot Spa: If you’re willing to splash out on a device with more bells and whistles, Arealer’s $90 foot spa is a great option.
 The spa features automated rollers which move over your feet as you soak.
 You can also set your preferred temperature, enable bubble jets, and when you’re done, drain the water easily through the bottom of the device’s basin.

-- Product Name Foot Spa with Vibration and Heat
+- Product Name Foot Pedicure Spa with Soothing Vibration Massage

 - Product Brand Conair

 - Price $36.99